lukevers/kittens/README.md

 Hi!
 If you're reading this then you're currently looking at the refactor branch.
-A lot of shit is going to change--and hopefully soon!
+A lot is changing from the old branch.
 Feel free to help out if you want.
-Old code is currently in the `.old` directory.
+Checkout the master branch (or in the git history) if you want to see the old code.

 ---